1st King's Dragoon Guards: Habsburg connection

-In March 1896 Emperor Franz Joseph I of Austria became Colonel-in-Chief of the regiment.
+In March 1896, Austria-Hungarian Emperor Franz Joseph I became Colonel-in-Chief of the regiment.
 At the same time the double-headed Austrian eagle became the cap-badge of the regiment, and it adopted Radetzky March as its regimental march.
 On the occasion of his Diamond Jubilee on 2 December 1908, the Emperor instituted the Inhaber-Jubiläums-Medaille für Ausländer (Commander's Jubilee Medal for Foreigners) to celebrate his 60 years on the throne.
-Some of the 40 golden, 635 silver and 2000 bronze medals were awarded to officers and private soldiers in the regiment.
+Some of the 40 golden, 635 silver, and 2000 bronze medals were awarded to officers and private soldiers in the regiment.
 The ceremonial helmet with the badge of the 1st King's Dragoon Guards which was given to Emperor Franz Joseph I on his appointment as colonel-in-chief is now on display at the Museum of Military History, Vienna.